About your Plusnet home phone credit limit and how to top it up

 What's a credit limit and why do I have one?

-A credit limit stops you spending more than you want to on calls that aren't included in your call plan.
+A credit limit is a spending threshold on your account that helps prevent you spending more than you want to on calls that aren't included in your call plan.

 If you pay your phone bill by Direct Debit, we set a credit limit to make sure you don't end up paying too much or not enough.
 Your credit limit's the amount you can spend on calls every month using your landline.
 You can top it up if you need to make more calls that month – more on that further down.